Book Review: Radical Equality: Ambedkar, Gandhi And The Risk Of Democracy By Aishwary Kumar

-The chapters of the book alternate in their focus between Gandhi and Ambedkar, and begin from the turn of the century with Ambedkar in New York and Gandhi in South Africa.
-Their conceptions and imaginations of how political and moral lives of the people of a nation should be, have left a profound impression on the perpetual and everlasting struggle that ‘Modern India’ has with its history.
+The chapters of the book alternate in their focus between Gandhi and Ambedkar and begin from the turn of the century with Ambedkar in New York and Gandhi in South Africa.
+Their conceptions and imaginations of how the political and moral lives of the people of a nation should be have left a profound impression on the perpetual and everlasting struggle that ‘Modern India’ has with its history.

-Gandhi, on the other hand, was a lawyer born into the Hindu Vaishnava merchant community, who through his sheer mass appeal and commitment to principles, gave the people the strength to organise and stand against the colonial British Empire.
+On the other hand, Gandhi was a lawyer born into the Hindu Vaishnava merchant community.
+His sheer mass appeal and commitment to principles gave the people the strength to organise and stand against the colonial British Empire.

 These two remarkable personalities, who played such an important role in shaping the outlines and form of democracy to be practised in our country, however, have always characteristically been considered to be political adversaries who held contradictory and incompatible views on the British Raj, the Indian society, and the politics of the time, and therefore, it is rare that one sees Ambedkar and Gandhi being studied together.

-‘Radical Equality’ places its emphasis on this complex relationship between the two stalwarts, and how they shared their commitment to the ideas of justice and equality in the society, which for them was indivisible from and united to the fight for sovereignty against the colonial regime.
+‘Radical Equality’ places its emphasis on this complex relationship between the two stalwarts and how they shared their commitment to the ideas of justice and equality in the society, which for them was indivisible from and united to the fight for sovereignty over against the colonial regime.

 Both Ambedkar and Gandhi were extremely prolific and passionate writers, and Ambedkar once even said, “one does not know when one might come out of the web of politics to finish writing.
 For there is justice only in relentless, frantic writing”.

-The book seeks to explore the ideologies, visions, beliefs, and philosophies put forward by Ambedkar and Gandhi, and their incomparable, yet similar, paths to reaching the goal of “radical equality”.
-It will not be incorrect to say that the book has been written in the form of a conversation between Ambedkar and Gandhi, in relation to concepts such as “satya (truth), agraha (force), ahimsa (nonviolence), Samata (equality), and swaraj (self-rule)”.
+The book seeks to explore the ideologies, visions, beliefs, and philosophies put forward by Ambedkar and Gandhi and their incomparable yet similar paths to reaching the goal of “radical equality”.
+It will not be incorrect to say that the book was written in the form of a conversation between Ambedkar and Gandhi in relation to concepts such as “satya (truth), agraha (force), ahimsa (nonviolence), Samata (equality), and swaraj (self-rule)”.

-In a highly crisp and succinct manner, it brings to light how the two had somewhat shared a common, but extremely nuanced understandings and relationships when it came to their quests for justice, equality, and sovereignty in colonial India against the background of their apparent political rivalry.
+In a highly crisp and succinct manner, it brings to light how the two had somewhat shared a common but extremely nuanced understanding and relationships when it came to their quests for justice, equality, and sovereignty in colonial India against the background of their apparent political rivalry.